Ir para o conteúdo

 You do not need to edit the pipeline code to configure nf-core pipelines.

-When a pipeline is launched, Nextflow will look for configuration files in several locations.
+Nextflow will look for configuration files in several locations when it is launched.
 As each source can contain conflicting settings, the sources are ranked to decide which settings to apply.

 Configuration sources are reported below and listed in order of priority: